History Blazer, April 1996

 A formidable wasteland of salt overlying a sea of mud, the Great Salt Lake Desert challenged travelers in Utah in the 19th century.
 Native Americans skirted the salty wilderness.
 Early immigrants usually chose the California Trail through Idaho to avoid it, at least until Lansford W. Hastings suggested a shorter way.
 After all, John C. Fremont had made it across in 1845.
 In 1846 some immigrants followed Hastings across the salt desert and experienced thirst and hardship none wished ever to repeat.
 For the Donner-Reed party it was another of the monstrous difficulties that plagued them.
 Gold seekers by the hundreds, looking for the quickest way to California in 1849 and 50, used the cutoff across the wasteland.
 More cautious travelers chose Hensley’s Salt Lake Cutoff on the east side of the lake up to the California Trail.
 Only a relatively few wagons, freight or family, dared try the salt desert after 1850.

-Still, just looking a map, the 75-mile straight run seems the shortest way from Salt Lake City to Nevada, perhaps worth the risk if one is really in a hurry, young, and somewhat reckless.
+Still, just looking at a map, the 75-mile straight run seems the shortest way from Salt Lake City to Nevada, perhaps worth the risk if one is really in a hurry, young, and somewhat reckless.
 Those who thought they could cross the Great Salt Lake Desert on a bicycle had to be more than adventurous.
 Such a young man was William D. Rishel.
 In the mid-1890s bicycles were all the craze.
-Bill Rishel, who had recently moved to Salt lake City from Wyoming, loved the sport of bicycle racing.
+Bill Rishel, who had recently moved to Salt Lake City from Wyoming, loved the sport of bicycle racing.
 When William Randolph Hearst masterminded a transcontinental bicycle relay to promote his newspapers, he chose Rishel as the manager for the western division of the race.
 To Rishel, unfamiliar with the characteristics and history of the salt desert, the shortest route was obviously around the southern end of the Great Salt Lake.

 When he announced the route, the wheelmen (as bicyclists called themselves) of Ogden were upset that their city was bypassed in favor of Salt Lake City.
 They blasted Rishel in the newspapers, stating that the southern route would end up taking more time.
 They challenged him to prove that it was faster.
 Perhaps this challenge is what prompted Rishel to see for himself.
 Possibly he felt it his duty to personally scout the course in the summer of 1896.